ScottColson/CCLLCCodeLibraries/docs/CCLLC.Core.ProcessModel.md

 data access works, but the business layer is ignorant and literally has now means to perform CRUD operations.
 2. Access to a cache that can store and retrieve typed objects.
 3. Access to a setting provider that provides a simple name-value-pair settings access
-4. Access to an [IoC/DI container] (CCLLC.Core.IoCContainer.md) for creating dependencies that were not directly injected into the process at creation or execution.
+4. Access to an [IoC/DI container] (CCLLC.Core.IoCContainer.md) for creating dependencies that were not directly injected into the process at object creation or execution.
 5. A mechanism to log trace messages to a logging system.
 6. A mechanism to track named events to a logging system.
 7. A mechanism to track exceptions to a logging system.